Lenovo annual profit up 1 percent, missing forecasts, amid China smartphone competition

 "We have encountered bigger challenges in China during the past few years," Yang said.
 "Our advantage was at the carriers sales channels in the past, but now we need to rebuild our retail and online sales channels."

-Lenovo, whose phones are selling well in markets outside China, recently launched a sub-brand called ShenQi that is sold only online in a bid to attract young, price- and fashion-conscious buyers and ward off Internet-based rivals like Xiaomi Inc.
+Lenovo, whose phones are selling well in markets outside China, recently launched a sub-brand called ShenQi that is sold only online in a bid to attract young, price- and fashion-conscious buyers and ward off Internet-based rivals like Xiaomi Inc XTC.UL.

 Lenovo has been expanding into enterprise computing and smartphones to offset the decline in PC sales globally.
 The Beijing-based firm closed in October its $2.1 billion acquisition of IBM's low-end server unit and also its $2.9 billion purchase of Motorola.